Quynhcao-jane/SQL-Project/8 Week SQL Challenge/readme.md

 Solved on MS SQL using various SQL techniques like conditional WHERE statements, data aggregation with GROUP BY and ordering with ORDER BY, CASE WHEN Statements, string transformations, regular expressions, datetime manipulation, common table expressions (CTE), subqueries and nested queries, complex table joins (Inner, Outer, Left, Right).

-Some cases include duplicate pre-processing, exploratory data analysis and summary statistics
+Some cases include duplicate pre-processing, exploratory data analysis and summary statistics.